martinibooks/test-book/chapter-1/PLATFORM.md

 * **Distribution Tool** - Lets writers convert their manuscripts into an eBook and send them to different online eBook retailers with one click.
 A special dashboard helps manage the process.

 #### Revenue generation:
-* Additional features will increase subscription rates and user retention.
+* The Creative Platform will increase subscription rates and user retention.

-* Once fully developed, a pro version with charged subscription will be created.
+* Once tools are fully developed, a pro version with charged subscription will be created.

-* Periodical sales tool will increase revenue generation.
+* At the heart of Social Publishing are periodocals.
+We will books as Periodicals.
+Dickens' style.

 * Distribution tool will have a separate revenue flow – share of commission on eBook sales through other online shops.

-* Development timeline: gradual implementation by the end of 2014

-## Sociale-Commerce Platform
+## Social eCommerce Platform

-* Authors are spending more and more time on marketing through social media.
-FicShelf is offering a convenient way to reach readers, create a following and sell books through one web page.

-* FicShelf will create an innovative distribution channel for eBooks that will combine social networking with ecommerce.

-* FicShelf will encourage people to join the platform by creating an ecosystem focused on the book universe.
+The most important aspect of our solution is the the Fichelf Social eCommerce Platform.

+We provide a distribution channel for eBooks but most importantly, we are **innovating the way ebooks are being sold to readers**.

-* Readers will buy books directly from their favourite writers’ social networking profiles.
+Readers are going to buy books directly from their favourite authors' social networking profiles.
+We will make eBook sales more intimate and ethical.
+Readers will be aware that their writers are getting the best deal in the market.
+People care how their money is being spent.
+It is called **ethical buying**.

 * Ficshelf will charge 10% from every sale.
-For comparison, Amazon is charging at least 30%.

-* FicShelf will offer flexible solutions to authors, such as publishing books chapter by chapter.
-Periodical publication allows authors to profit from their books while they are being written.
+Why?
+Because we want to be competitive and grow in such a way that independent writers and publishing houses won't be able to afford to ignore Fichelf eCommerce PLatform.

 FicShelf will also develop several apps: